Gary Estrada

-Gary Jason Bocaling Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born May 16, 1971), better known as Gary Estrada, is a television and film actor in the Philippines.
+Gary Jason Bocaling Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born May 16, 1971), better known as Gary Estrada, is a Filipino actor and politician.
 He was a former talent of Viva Films during his early years, starring in action and drama films.
 He is also a politician, having served as a Board Member of Quezon's 2nd District from 2010 to 2016.
+He also unsuccessfully ran for vice mayor of Cainta, Rizal in 2019.

 Personal life

-Ejercito was born on May 16, 1971, in the Philippines to actor Jorge M. Ejercito ("George Estregan").
+Ejercito was born on May 16, 1971, in the Philippines to actor Jorge M. Ejercito ("George Estregan") and actress Avelina Bocaling ("Agnes Moran").
 He is the half-brother of Emilio Ramon Ejercito and Gherome Ejercito.

 He is married to Bernadette Allyson with whom he has three daughters, Garielle Bernice, Garianna Beatrice and Gianna Bettina.
 He has one son Kiko Estrada from a previous relationship with actress Cheska Diaz.

+He courted Dina Bonnevie from 1992 to 1993.
 He was in an on-and-off relationship with then-fellow Viva artist Donita Rose from 1993 to 1997.